jayraj4021/simple_riscv_core/README.md

 I wrote this code as I read through <strong>'Computer Organization and Design' by Patterson and Hennessy</strong>.
 Following image taken from the book shows the datapath of the implementation.
 ![Alt text](images/datapath_for_multiCycle_implementation.png "Data path for multi cycle implementation of the design")

 control.v contains code for the state machine implemented to control the design, Following image shows the state machine.
+Again the image is taken from the book but I have added few states to make my code work.
 ![Alt text](images/StateMachine.png "State machine diagram")